Membership

 All applications must comply with the following standards.

-For the 2023 awards cycle, the program must have been put into operation/construction with a begin date after Jan.
-1, 2019, have produced demonstrable results by Oct.
-31, 2022, with an end date no later than December 31, 2022.
-If the program was in existence before 2019, only major changes are eligible, between the dates noted above, and should be clearly indicated in the application.
+• If the program was in existence before 2020, only major changes are eligible, between the dates noted above, and should be clearly indicated in the application.

-The nominated program, either in whole or in substantial part, may not have received a previous NAHRO Award of Merit.
-(To search a list of past winners, NAHRO agency and organizational members may visit the Best Practices Database.)
+• The nominated program, either in whole or in substantial part, cannot be a past NAHRO Award of Merit recipient.
+(To search a list of past winners, NAHRO agency and organizational members please check the Best Practices Database before applying).

-A program may be entered in more than one category, but a separate application indicating how it meets the intent of each category must be included as well as a separate application fee.
+• A program may be entered in more than one category, but a separate application, indicating how it meets the intent of each category, must be submitted and a separate application fee remitted.

-New ProcedureAll steps in the application process must be completed and the application fee must be paid at the time of submission.
-No Refunds except in the case of a 2023 application duplication.
+New ProcedureAll steps in the application process must be completed and payment remitted at the time of submission.
+No Refunds, except in the case of a 2024 application duplication.

 All entries must comply with the following criteria: